-As Pilate asked Jesus [John 18:38], many people are searching for truth.
-But that quest is confusing and frustrating with a lack of truthfulness in all aspects of society.
+As Pilate asked Jesus [John 18:38], many people search for truth.
+But that quest is confusing and frustrating in all aspects of society.
 Corruption and deceit run rampant in government.
 Politicians say only what gets them reelected.
 Personal agendas scream at each other.
 Professors and teachers spew moral relativism.
-Apostate, so-called progressive preachers and teachers proclaim their preferential per-versions of truth.
+Apostate, so-called progressive preachers and teachers proclaim their preferential per-versions.
 Sadly, truth seems to have lost her voice.

 Jesus said He is “the way, the truth and the life” [John 14:6].
-He is not merely the source of truth, He is—all, absolute, unchanging, and unchallenged—truth.
+He is not merely the source.
+He is—all, absolute, unchanging, and unchallenged—truth.
 As one of the divine Trinity, He said God’s Holy Spirit would arrive after His ascension.
-That Holy Spirit, as the Spirit of truth, guides us into all truth.
+That Holy Spirit, the Spirit of truth, guides us.
 Additionally, we have God’s Word—that Jesus also declared as truth [John 17:17].

 As a round-about confirmation, Jesus came to earth as the incarnate Word of God (John 1:1-2, 14).
 He is “God with us” [Matthew 1:23].
 Therefore, Jesus as God and the Word of God is absolute truth.
-God’s Spirit alone guides into truth—apart from which, there is no truth.
+God’s Spirit alone guides into truth—apart from which, there is none.
 It is this Spirit whose truth brings freedom [John 8:32] and liberty [2 Corinthians 3:17].
-Truth is freeing; deceit enslaves.
+Though His truthfulness is freeing, deceit enslaves.

 Any doubters are welcome to research that all Biblical prophecy related to the past has been completely and accurately fulfilled.
 Jesus Himself fulfilled thirty-three separate prophesies on the day of His crucifixion.
 There is no reason to doubt the fulfillment of future prophecy (especially as we see things unfolding!) or Christ’s claims to deity.
 The empty tomb also stands as a silent but truthful witness.

-So, the source of truth has been identified.
+So, the source has been identified.
 However, simply knowing truth is not the same as owning it.
 There is a world of difference between head knowledge and heart knowledge.

 Admission of Truth Is Not Ownership of Truth

 Simply stating facts is not absorbing factual truth.
 Even a parrot can call out factual sounds.
-Just because someone says or admits something as truthful is not ownership of that truth.
+Just because someone says or admits something as truthful is not ownership of it.
 Ownership results in fruit [Matthew 7:20].

 - After betraying Jesus, Judas Iscariot said “I have sinned by betraying innocent blood” [Matthew 27:3-4].
 This is true, yet Judas didn’t act on it by asking God to forgive him.